 The primary objective of the OTP Group in terms of asset-liability management is to ensure that the OTP Group's liquidity is maintained at a safe level.

-Refinancing sources of the European Central Bank are still available to the OTP Group (the ECB repo eligible security portfolio at Group level is close to EUR 1.3 billion).
+Refinancing sources of the European Central Bank are still available to the OTP Group (the ECB repo eligible security portfolio at Group level exceeded EUR 1.8 billion).